-Date: Tuesday, January 5, 2021

-Time: 12:00 PM - 1:30 PM

-Format: Free webinar

-Spanish & Cantonese translation offered

-Description: In 2020, CA voters passed Prop 19, which

-affects property tax benefits for families & seniors.
+Date: Tuesday, January 5, 2021 Time: 12:00 PM - 1:30 PM Format: Free webinar Spanish & Cantonese translation offered Description : In 2020, CA voters passed Prop 19, which affects property tax benefits for families & seniors.
 This workshop will focus on the changes to property assessment for property transfers in families.

-Who should Current & prospective homeowners

-attend: Families & seniors

-Those planning to transfer property to

-family members

-Register: sfassessor.org/familywealthforum

-Brought to Office of San Francisco vou by: Assessor Carmen Chu
+Who should attend: Current & prospective homeowners Families & seniors Those planning to transfer property to family members Register : sfassessor.org/familywealthforum Brought to you by: Office of San Francisco Assessor Carmen Chu AT MA ASSESSION

-San Francisco Police Release Burglary Awareness Crime Prevention Video